Phil-ip-M/CTF-writeups/README.md

 # CTF-writeups-DIG174L
 These writeups are made by the members of the DIG174L CTF team.
-These show our solution, this doesn't mean that it is the only/best solution.
+These show our solution, this doesn't mean that it is the only/best solutions.

 ### DIG174L members